Pricing

 Desktop

-For Claude Desktop on Windows
+For Claude Desktop on Windows and macOS

 v1.0 · .bat